-The VIX Conspiracy Theory That Doesn't Add Up
+The VIX Conspiracy Theory That Doesn't Go Away

-The VIX, Wall Street’s “fear gauge,” measures how volatile traders expect the stock market to be.
+The VIX measures how volatile traders expect the stock market to be.
 Despite conspiracy theories that occasionally surface, manipulating this index is virtually impossible.
-Here’s why even the biggest players can’t game the system.

 The Money Required Would Be Astronomical

+The VIX isn’t based on a single stock or even a handful of securities.
+Instead, it’s calculated from prices across S&P 500 options contracts.
 The S&P 500 options market is one of the largest and most active markets in the world.
 We’re talking about hundreds of billions of dollars in daily trading volume.
-To move the VIX meaningfully, a manipulator would need to deploy tens or hundreds of billions of dollars across all these option strikes.
+To move the VIX meaningfully, a manipulator would need to deploy tens or hundreds of billions of dollars across all relevant option strikes.

 The Calculation Method Itself Resists Manipulation